 Other features of AGU include worsening of connective tissue-related problems as the individual ages.
 Facial features may coarsen, vertebral and long bone changes may be seen on x-ray, and osteoporosis may occur in adults with AGU.
 Some patients experience seizures.
 On MRI, there may be poor differentiation between the gray and white matter, as well as evidence of delayed myelination.
 Myelin is the covering of nerves that helps with accurate and timely nerve response to stimuli.

-How is Aspartylglucosaminuria inherited?
+How common is Aspartylglucosaminuria?

 Aspartylglucosaminuria is estimated to affect 1 in 18,500 people in Finland.
 This condition is less common outside of Finland, but the incidence is unknown.

 Currently there is no treatment available but a group of families have joined together and created Rare Trait Hope Fund to develop a treatment for AGU

 - Genetics Home Reference: This has an excellent description of Aspartylglucosaminuria and has many references to other information and resources.

 - GeneTests: List of laboratories offering tests for AGU.